-We analyzed the transmission and distribution (T&D) EAM market, which for our purposes includes the reactive customer work managed traditionally by specialist work.
-This evaluation includes leading vendors that offer products addressing WAM needs for utility delivery companies.
-This assessment focused on the vendors providing applications used to manage work associated with transmission (for example, electric transmission lines/substations and gas pipelines) and distribution (for example, electric wires, gas pipes and water pipes).
+We analyzed the delivery utility or T&D EAM market, which, for our purposes, includes the reactive customer work managed traditionally by specialist work management software as well as the planned functions of EAM.
+This assessment (see Figure 1) focused on the vendors providing applications used to manage work associated with transmission (for example, electric transmission lines/substations and gas pipelines) and distribution (for example, electric wires, gas pipes and water pipes).
 It covers various work types, including construction (capital), inspections, operations and maintenance (O&M), and service orders.